brakmic/hpx-nodejs-addon/README.md

 ---

-## License

-This project is distributed under the MIT License.
-See [LICENSE](./LICENSE) for full details.

----

 **Final Notes:**

 The **HPX Node.js Addon** empowers developers to harness the full potential of parallel computing within Node.js applications.
 By integrating HPX's robust C++ runtime with JavaScript's flexibility, you can build efficient, high-performance applications tailored to complex data processing needs.